Managing Rendering of LaTeX

 Posted by Elnu on#programming

-Previously I’ve used pdflatex
+Previously I’ve used pdflatex to render my LaTeX

-documents, but I’ve just come across latexmk
+documents, but I’ve just come across latexmk, which

 provides much more powerful options.
 Here’s a list of the commands